DinaGhoneim/Numerical-Analysis-GUI-/README.md

 2. Enter the initial guesses (`X_0` and `X_1`).
 3. Specify the error tolerance (`ε_a`) or the number of iterations.
 4. Click "Calculate" to find the root and display the intermediate steps.

+### Chapter Two

+Click on "Chapter Two" to access methods for solving systems of linear equations:

+1. **Gauss Elimination**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+2. **Partial Gauss Elimination**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+3. **LU Decomposition**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+4. **LU Partial Pivoting**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+5. **Cramer's Rule**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+6. **Gauss-Jordan Elimination**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

+7. **Jordan Partial Pivoting**:
+    - Enter the coefficient matrix and the constants vector.
+    - Click "Calculate" to obtain the solution.

 ### Customization